Participant Compulsory Equipment

 Participants will be required to carry the following equipment at all times unless otherwise specified.

-- Bring their own hard copy of the detailed Maps, detailed Directions and Checkpoint info & cut off times which must be downloaded and printed prior to the event, these documents will not be provided by the organisers.
+- Bring their own hard copy of their courses detailed Map/s, detailed Directions, Race Briefing notes and Checkpoint info & cut off times which must be downloaded and printed prior to the event, these documents will not be provided by the organisers.
 It is permissible to carry only the relevant Directions and Maps for each Section with the remainder of the Directions and Maps in the relevant drop bag ready for pickup and completion of each section of the course.

 - Waterproof map case (large zip lock bag allowed)